 Tow truck operators need to be reasonably fit, as the job involves stretching, bending, lifting and climbing, especially in difficult salvage situations.

-Tow truck operators must pass an annual medical test.
+Tow truck operators must pass a medical test every five years.

 Find out more about training

 What are the chances of getting a job?

 Opportunities for tow truck drivers are good because:

 - people tend to stay in the job for a short time only, so vacancies are common

 - New Zealand's growing population means more cars and drivers are on the roads, resulting in more work for tow truck operators.

 Your chances of securing a job are best if you can work weekend and evening shifts.

 Most tow truck companies are small businesses employing between five and 15 operators.
 Some large companies – particularly those in Auckland – employ over 60 staff.